srijan-bhowmick/Statistical-Methods-III-Project/README.md

-This is my Statistics Project for B.Stat.
+These are the additional files for my Statistics Project for B.Stat.
 II Sem-III at ISI Kolkata.
 Please refer to the excel files for the datasets.
 Refer to the R files for the actual code.
 Refer to the plots for visual aid.